Best eSIMs for the USA in 2025

 Pricing

-Instabridge’s cheapest plan for the US, which offers 1GB of data and valid for 7 days, costs only $2.00.
+Instabridge’s cheapest plan for the US, which offers 1GB of data and is valid for 7 days, costs only $2.00.
 Its longest plan, which costs $12.00, gives you 10GB and is valid for 30 days.
 Its pay-as-you-go plan for the US also costs $2.00 per GB.

 Data plan | Price |